States’ Rights versus Union: Daniel Webster's Union

-Jackson and the Bank Jackson came into office suspicious of the Bank of the United States and made threats against it.
-With the backing of supporters in Congress, Bank President Biddle asked Congress to re-charter the Bank in 1832.
-Henry Clay took up the Bank’s cause, hoping that congressional approval of the Bank would embarrass Jackson.
-Bank supporters thought that if Jackson vetoed the bank bill it would cost him the election
+Jackson came into office making threats against the centralized Bank of the United States.
+Backed by supporters in Congress, Bank President Biddle asked Congress to re-charter the Bank in 1832.
+Henry Clay hoped that congressional approval of the Bank would embarrass Jackson.
+Bank supporters thought that if Jackson vetoed the bank bill it would cost him the election.

-The nullification controversy of 1832 was a major milestone in the national debate over federal versus state authority.
-At a time when agitation over slavery and other issues that tended to divide the country along sectional lines.
+The nullification controversy of 1832 was a major event in the national debate over federal versus state authority.
+Agitation was growing over slavery and other issues that tended to divide the country along sectional lines.

-In 1828 Andrew Jackson's supporters proposed a very high tariff bill that would allow Jackson to look friendly toward manufacturing in the North, while in the South his supporters could claim that the proposed tariff was so high that it would never pass.
+Jackson's supporters proposed a very high tariff bill that would allow Jackson to encourage manufacturing in the North, while in the South his supporters could claim that the proposed tariff was so high that it would never pass.
 But the tariff did pass.
-Vice President John C. Calhoun of South Carolina anonymously wrote an “Exposition and Protest” of the Tariff of 1828, which became known as the “Tariff of Abominations.”
-The Ordinance of Nullification, that claimed not only that the tariff was not enforceable in South Carolina, but that any attempt to enforce it by state or federal officials would not be permitted within South Carolina.
+An anonymous “Exposition and Protest” of the Tariff of 1828 became known as the “Tariff of Abominations.”
+The Ordinance of Nullification claimed that the tariff was not enforceable in South Carolina, and any attempt to enforce it by state or federal officials would not be permitted within South Carolina.